 The newest addition to K-BACH’s on air team began his career in radio while a junior music major at Colorado College in Colorado Springs, CO at KCME 88.7 FM.
 After graduating in 2007, Joe began work as a classical music host and producer for Vermont Public Radio.
 In addition to his announcing duties at K-BACH, he currently he serves as the Music Director for WFIU 103.7 FM in Bloomington, Indiana.

-Jane Hilton's twin passions for music and travel are a perfect complement to her work as an announcer on KBAQ.
+Jane Hilton's twin passions for music and travel are a perfect complement to her work as an announcer and producer on KBAQ.
 Each time she's on the air, she serves as a virtual tour guide on a worldwide journey through six centuries of classics.
 The Arizona native's dedication to the violin won her a full Regent's Orchestra Scholarship to Arizona State University.

 Duart has announced classical music for public radio listeners in Arizona since 1987.
 She is a contributing writer for Central Sound at Eight, a part of Arizona PBS, and host of ASU in Concert.
 She also operates the control room at Sun Sounds of Arizona, the radio reading service for the blind and visually impaired.
 In 2012 she received the Gold Microphone award as Volunteer of the Year at Sun Sounds of Arizona.